victorchei/pat-project-movies/task.md

 * create new branch featrure/ts-project from ts-project

+* switch to node 16.15.0

-* with create-react-app create new project frontend-ts
+* with yarn new project react frontend-ts

 * add storybook to the project